-No, I disagree to use botanical names in labelling all herbs as it is not a practical practice.
+No, I do not agree in using botanical names in labelling all herbs as it is not a practical practice and does not make sense.
+Any draft guidelines should have a wide related variety and extended academic references to avoid tunnel-vision decisions.